ordepdev/ordepdev.github.io/_drafts/test-driven-developers.md

 I like to say that software engineering is much more than coding.
 It is "an engineering discipline that is concerned with all aspects of software production".
-So, we can't describe ourselves as a Software Engineers by just... coding.
+So, we can't describe ourselves as Software Engineers by just... coding.

 Before jumping into testing culture and best practices, let's reflect on the